 I Love My Hair! by Natasha Anastasia

 Keyana’s mom combs her hair every night before bed.
 Sometimes the tangles hurt.
-When it does, her mom tells her how beautiful her hair is and together they think of all the great things about her hair.
+When it does, her mom tells her how beautiful her hair is and together, they think of all the great things about her hair.
+I love how this book celebrates all things about Keyana’s hair!

 My Hair is a Garden by Cozbi A. Caberera

-This sweet story is about accepting your unique beauty just like the plants in a garden who are unique, beautiful, and require cultivation, too.
+This sweet story is about accepting your unique beauty, just like the plants in a garden that are unique, beautiful, and require cultivation, too.
 “My hair is a garden.
 And like every good garden, it must be/cared for, every day.”
-Back matter explains more on how to care for black hair.
+Back matter explains more about how to care for Black hair.

 I Love My Haircut by Natasha Anastasia Tarpley, illustrated by E.B.
 Lewis

 At first, Miles is afraid of getting his hair cut because he’s worried it will hurt.
-The community at the barber including his dad, help him be brave.
+The community at the barber, including his dad, helps him be brave.
+First hair cut hair love!

 Big Hair, Don’t Care by Crystal Swain-Bates